-Catalyst is a common word that you might come across while studying chemistry especially while learning about chemical reactions.
-While some of the chemical reactions occur quickly, some take a long time and require extra materials or effort.
+Catalyst is a common word that you might come across while studying Chemistry, especially when learning about chemical reactions.
+Although some of the chemical reactions occur quickly, some take a long time and require extra materials or effort.
 This is where a catalyst comes in.
 What is the meaning of catalyst?
 We will find out in this lesson.

 Table of Contents